SAMPLE FORMAT FOR THE REPLY TO THE NOTICE U/S 138 NI ACT

 I respectfully submit the following:

-1. The applicant had borrowed a sum of Rs.__________/- (Rupees ____________ only), for business purposes, disbursed on _________, and issued several blank cheques, including cheque numbers _______, _______, _______, _______, as part of the pre-disbursement conditions specified in the loan documents.
+- The applicant had borrowed a sum of Rs.__________/- (Rupees ____________ only), for business purposes, disbursed on _________, and issued several blank cheques, including cheque numbers _______, _______, _______, _______, as part of the pre-disbursement conditions specified in the loan documents.
 Importantly, these cheques were undated and devoid of any specified amounts.

-9. Similarly, in the case of M/s Barclays Bank v/s Mr. Gupta, the Delhi Court highlighted that Section 138 of the NI Act aims to instill confidence in negotiable instruments, particularly cheques.
-It was not intended to transform cheques into instruments for loan recovery, especially when obtained as blank signed cheques before or during loan sanctioning for security purposes.
+- In M/s Barclays Bank v/s Mr. Gupta, the Delhi Court clarified that Section 138 aims to instill confidence in negotiable instruments and not convert them into recovery tools when obtained as security.

 Regards,